Team Research Forum February 24 at 10:30am. Cancer Prevention for Marginalized Women

-Team Research Forum: Cancer Screening for Underserved Communities
+Team Research Forum: Cancer Prevention for Marginalized Women

-Join the UC Davis Office of Research and UC Davis Health at 10:30am on Friday, February 24th to learn more about the development of the cancer center’s mobile mammography program that will provide screening and other preventive care to underserved and hard to reach communities.
-Part of a new study conducted by cancer researchers Diana Miglioretti, Laura Fejerman, and Julie Dang, the program will also serve as a data collection hub for health equity research and use leading-edge genomics and artificial intelligence to predict breast cancer risk.
+Join the UC Davis Office of Research and UC Davis Health at 10:30am on Friday, February 24th to learn more about the cancer center’s new mobile mammography van that will soon serve marginalized and hard to reach communities, increasing access to breast cancer screening and diagnostic services.
+Part of a new study conducted by cancer researchers Diana Miglioretti and Laura Fejerman, the program will also serve as a data collection hub for health equity research and use leading-edge genomics and artificial intelligence to predict breast cancer risk.

 Focused on racially/ethnically diverse low-income women, the UC Davis Cancer Center’s precision breast cancer screening research program is one of four UC Davis Health programs funded as part of a new UC Davis initiative is known as the HEAL-HER (Heart, BrEast and BrAin Heath Equity Research) Program.
 HEAL-HER is supported by a $24 million award to UC Davis Health for women’s health research in breast cancer, dementia and cardiovascular disease.